lmorchard/memento/README.md

 Still thinking about this.

-I've got a notion it would be nice to sell the app for a couple of bucks once it's production quality, while still keeping it open source.
-If you go through the trouble to install the SDK, grab the source, and install it - kudos to you, and please send patches.
+I've got a notion it would be nice to sell the app for a couple of bucks once it's production quality, while still keeping it Open Source.
+Maybe charge a buck a year for "cloud" hosting, too.

+If you go through the trouble to install the Palm SDK, grab the source, package and install it - kudos to you, please send patches.
 If you just want a notepad app, spend a couple of bucks and save yourself some time.

 But, I'm not there yet.